 Paradoxically, training agents to ask more questions lead to lower AHT, as Jess Bertubin, CS Ops Lead, explains:

 “If the real issue is jumbled and troubleshooting steps don’t work, agents have to go back into discovery mode to uncover what’s happening, and chat times will be a lot longer,” Bertubin said.
 “Then you have longer resolution time, lower First Call Resolution rates, and lower CSAT.
 Worst case, you lose customer trust and maybe lose their business.”

 Through the use of QA, Greenhouse has eliminated their Experience Blindspot, empowered their agents to deliver great customer experiences, and experienced a 10% increase in CSAT.

 All in all: both CSAT and QA scores are important metrics that help support leaders understand the quality of their customer experience.
-If increasing CSAT is a major goal of yours, implementing a QA program is a great place to start.
+If increasing CSAT is a major goal of yours, implementing a QA program and robust QA software is a great place to start.